Mongolian People's Republic: Military

-The Mongolian People's Revolutionary Army was founded in 1921 as a partisan force against Chinese occupation.
+The Mongolian People's Revolutionary Army was founded during the 1921 People's Revolution, as a partisan force against Chinese occupation and White Russian forces.
 It primarily consisted of cavalry under its commander, Damdin Sükhbaatar.
 With Soviet technical aid and training, it received weapons, motor vehicles, communications equipment, and aircraft.
-Mongolian and Soviet troops clashed with Japanese forces in the Battle of Khalkhin Gol on Mongolia's eastern border in 1939, and jointly participated in the invasion of Manchuria in northern China in 1945, in which Mongolia was an important base.
-In the Beitashan Incident in 1947, Republic of China cavalry fought Mongolian and Soviet troops on the border with Xinjiang.
+Mongolian and Soviet troops clashed with Japanese forces in the Battle of Khalkhin Gol on Mongolia's eastern border in 1939, and jointly participated in the invasion of Manchuria in northern China in 1945, during which Mongolia was an important base.
+In the Battle of Baitag Bogd in 1947, Nationalist Chinese cavalry fought Mongolian and Soviet troops on the border with Xinjiang.
 The army was renamed the Mongolian People's Army in 1955.
 During the 1970s and 1980s, Mongolia received modern equipment, including tanks, armored personnel carriers, heavy and anti-aircraft artillery, radar, attack helicopters, and jet fighters.
-The Mongolian Air Force, founded in 1925, initially ran the civil airline MIAT, established in 1956.
+The Mongolian Air Force, founded in 1925, initially operated the civil airline MIAT, established in 1956.

-Mongolian army ranks and uniform were similar to their Soviet counterparts.
+Mongolian army ranks and uniforms were similar to those of their Soviet counterparts.
 As in the Soviet military, there was an army political directorate and deputy political commissars, whose function was to ensure loyalty to the MPRP.
 The army maintained close ties with Soviet GRU military intelligence and NKVD secret police; Mongolia's Interior Ministry secret police and Buryat Mongol Comintern agents assisted in its administration under direct Soviet guidance.